SamiPerttu/fundsp/README.md

 ### More On Multithreading And Real-Time Control

-Besides `Net32` and `Net64` frontends, there are two ways to introduce real-time control to graph expressions: shared atomic variables and setting listeners.
+Besides `Net` and `Sequencer` frontends, there are two ways to introduce real-time control to graph expressions: shared atomic variables and setting listeners.

 #### Atomic Variables